bb-io/Notion/README.md

 - **List pages** returns a list of all pages in the workspace.
 You can filter the list by create/edited time.
 - **Get page as HTML** returns specified page's content as an HTML file.
-- **Create/Update page from HTML** create/updates page from an HTML file.
+- **Create/Update page from HTML** creates/updates a page from an HTML file.
+We recommend using the 'Create page from HTML' action, as it doesn't affect existing content.
+On the other hand, the 'Update page from HTML' action does affect existing content.
+Since Notion doesn't allow updating blocks directly, it will first delete all the content of the page and then add it from the HTML file.
 - **Get page string/number/date/boolean/files/multiple property** returns the value of a database entry's property of specific type.
 - **Set page string/number/boolean/files/multiple property** updates the value of a database entry's property of specific type.
 - **Set page property as empty**